 Clean water is crucial to our region's environment, economy, and quality of life.
 Our Clean Waters Initiative (CWI) program offers workshops that help local governments, landowners, and citizens develop effective strategies to reduce pollution in our area waterways.

-This workshop will be held on Tuesday, September 15 from 1:30 p.m. to 3:30 p.m. at the Houston-Galveston Area Council offices.
-This workshop topic is the most widely requested from our 2015 CWI Planning Survey, to date.
-To take that survey, click here.
+This workshop will be held on Tuesday, October 13 from 1:30 to 3:00 p.m. at the Houston-Galveston Area Council offices.

 H-GAC Water Quality Resources

 Includes workshop on in stream water quality monitoring, website user training and the Basin Summary Report